Baggage Shipping to Australia

 Sending a parcel to Australia

 You could ask a friend or relative to send a package to Australia if you happen to leave something behind.
 Or, your friends and relatives could send a care package to Australia to help remind you of home.
 This is a great idea for expats who have gone to settle in Australia or for students who are feeling a bit homesick.
 Send My Bag can send parcels internationally to Australia for you.
 Make sure you choose a sturdy box when sending a parcel to Australia and tape it up well so nothing gets damaged in transit.
-Take a look at our ‘FAQs’ to find out what you can send with Send My Bag and how to package your items.
+Find out more about how to send a parcel with Send My Bag and how to package your items.

 As well as sending parcels, baggage and luggage to Australia you could investigate the following options for shipping items internationally, especially if you need to send large, bulky items like pieces of furniture: